biostochastics/CodeConCat/README.md

 🚀 A simple code aggregator and documentation extractor

-CodeConCat is your intelligent companion for preparing codebases.
+CodeConCat is your semi-intelligent companion for preparing codebases.
 It automatically ingests/collects, processes, and formats your code in a way that's optimized for AI comprehension and collaborative/iterative workflows.

 ## ✨ Features